storacha/specs/w3-store.md

 ###### Store Remove Success

-Capability provider MUST issue `StoreRemoveSuccess` after it has removed the archive from the space.
+Capability provider MUST issue `StoreRemoveSuccess` after it unlinked the archive from the space.

 Capability provider MUST set `size` field to the number of bytes that were freed from space.